Arkadi Monastery, Rethymnon

 Arkadi Monastery Rethymno, Crete

-By the end of 1648, most of Crete was under Ottoman control.
-A conquest followed by incredible destruction.
+After any trace of Venetian occupation was erased from the island, by the end of 1648, most of Crete was under Ottoman control.
+This conquest was followed by incredible destruction.

 Back church in Arkadi Monastery